SegundoRP/vacations_api/README.md

 This is a REST API built with Ruby on Rails to manage employee time-off requests (vacations and sick leaves).
 The API includes authentication, pagination, filters, and the ability to calculate the total vacation days an employee has taken per year.

+The frontend repository for this API is [this](https://github.com/SegundoRP/vacation-manager-frontend).

+The URL in production for this API is [this](https://vacationsapi-production.up.railway.app/).

 ## Requirements

 - Ruby 3.3.5